 This module could be designed by using small state machine to send the commands with assigning the parameters for each command.
-For Write/Read command, the command parameters are address and transfer size.
+For Write/Read command, command parameters are address and transfer size.
+Also, Device selector is the parameter for every command to select the active SSD.
 Data interface for Write/Read command can directly connect to FIFO while data output from SMART and Identify command can directly connect to simple dual port RAM.
 RAM size depends on the data size transferring in each command, but data width of all commands is 128-bit.
 Data size of Identify command is 8-Kbyte while data size of SMART command is 512-byte.